 But rain would change all of that, opening up many more chances to make a move and also increasing the risk of a costly error from a driver.
 It also tends to lead to more challenging strategies if the track dries out (or goes from dry to wet) also providing the potential for changes in position.

-Subscribe to F1 TV Pro and fully indulge in every corner of Monte Carlo, live and on-demand.
+F1 TV Pro allows you to fully indulge in every corner of Monte Carlo, live and on-demand.
 Watch across your favourite devices including web, iOS, Android, Amazon Fire, Apple TV, Roku and Chromecast.
 Upgrade your race weekend and dive into a unique, multi-screen way to watch F1 with exclusive onboard cameras, expert commentary and pre-race shows.